DiVincenzo's criteria: A "universal" set of quantum gates

 In both classical and quantum computing, the algorithms that we can compute are restricted by the number of gates we can implement.
 In the case of quantum computing, a universal quantum computer (a quantum Turing machine) can be constructed using a very small set of 1- and 2-qubit gates.
-Any experimental setup that manages to have well-characterised qubits; quick, faithful initialisation; and long decoherence times must also be capable of influencing the Hamiltonian (total energy) of the system, in order to effect coherent changes capable of implementing a universal set of gates.
+Any experimental setup that manages to have well-characterised qubits, quick, faithful initialisation, and long decoherence times must also be capable of influencing the Hamiltonian (total energy) of the system, to effect coherent changes capable of implementing a universal set of gates.
 A perfect implementation of gates is not always necessary, as gate sequences can be created that are more robust against certain systematic and random noise models.
 Liquid-state NMR was one of the first setups capable of implementing a universal set of gates, through the use of precise timing and magnetic field pulses.
 However, as mentioned above, this system was not scalable.